NervanaSystems/ngraph-tf/README.md

 improve it:

 * Share your proposal via [GitHub issues].
-* Make sure your patch is in line with Google style by setting up your git `pre-commit` hooks.
-First, ensure `clang-format` is in your path, then:

-        pip install pre-commit autopep8 pylint
-        pre-commit install

 * Ensure you can build the product and run all the examples with your patch.
 * In the case of a larger feature, create a test.
 * Submit a [pull request].